filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 Lotus also performs markets operations, providing storage and serving retrievals to clients.

 It is now possible to run mining and markets subsystems in separate processes.
 Service providers can accept storage and retrieval deals without impacting ongoing mining operations.
+The markets process communicates with the mining process over JSON-RPC.

 It is recommended to run the mining and markets processes on separate physical or virtual machines so that
 - the machine hardware can be targeted according to the typical workload of the process